tka4enko90/gfx/wp-content/plugins/woo-product-bundle/readme.txt

 If you love our plugins, please give us a full five-star rating so that we know that our works are valued and appreciated.
 This will be the drive and motivation for us to further improve our plugins with more useful features.
 Tell us what you think and suggest some ways for improvement.
 We highly appreciate your support and love.

+= Translators =

+If you have created your own language pack, or have an update for an existing one, you can send [gettext PO and MO file](http://codex.wordpress.org/Translating_WordPress "Translating WordPress") to [us](https://wpclever.net/contact?utm_source=pot&utm_medium=woosb&utm_campaign=wporg "WPClever.net") so we can bundle it into WPC Product Bundles.

 == Installation ==

 1. Please make sure that you installed WooCommerce